UCR-Research-Computing/gemini-video-analyzer/README.md

     cd gemini_video_analyzer
     ```

-2.  **Create the Environment:**
+2.  **Create the Micromamba Environment:**
-    Use `micromamba` to create an isolated Python environment and install all necessary dependencies from the `requirements.txt` file.
+    Use `micromamba` to create an isolated Python environment in a local `venv` directory and install all necessary dependencies from the `requirements.txt` file.
     ```bash
-    # Create the environment in a 'venv' subdirectory
+    # Create the environment using Python 3.12
     micromamba create -p ./venv python=3.12 -y

-    # Install packages using pip within the new environment
+    # Install all required packages using pip within the new environment
     micromamba run -p ./venv pip install -r requirements.txt
     ```